arashbm/arash.network/index.rst

 Arash Badie-Modiri's website
 ============================

 Hi, I’m Arash Badie-Modiri.
-I’m a Doctor of Science in Technology (DSc.
-Tech.) candidate at Aalto University.
+I’m a postdoctoral researcher at the Central European University, Vienna.
 I study complex systems: systems composed of a large number of components that interact with each other, such as neurons in a human brain, people in a social network or buses in a public transport network.
 These systems show complex behaviour that emerges only when many of these